 How does a saltwater pool work?
 In a brief, it uses dissolved salt to generate chlorine molecules that form hypochlorous acid after reacting the water molecules.

 All this happens with the help of a chlorine generator (aka salt cell) that uses a process called electrolysis to produce chlorine from the salt (if you want to dive into the chemistry of chlorine, check out this site).

 So, you only have to add salt to your pool and the generator does the rest.
 A saltwater pool has about 10% of the salt level of the ocean, so the water has a very mild salt taste and it won’t hurt your eyes.

-A salt water sanitizing system continuously provides enough free chlorine that eliminates chloramines so it can’t accumulate.
+A salt water sanitizing system continuously provides enough free chlorine that eliminates chloramines so they can’t accumulate.
 In contrast, if you add chlorine directly to your pool, you’ll have to shock your pool regularly (weekly or semi-weekly) to get rid of chloramines.

-One major disadvantage of salt water chlorination is the initial cost.
-A chlorine generator usually cost $1500-$2500 (with installation) and the cell unit needs to be replaced after 4-7 years.
-On the other hand, it’s much cheaper to maintain a salt water pool ($50-$80/year) than a traditional chlorine pool ($250-$300/year).
+One major disadvantage of saltwater chlorination is the initial cost.
+A chlorine generator usually costs $1500-$2500 (with installation) and the cell unit needs to be replaced after 4-7 years.
+On the other hand, it’s much cheaper to maintain a saltwater pool ($50-$80/year) than a traditional chlorine pool ($250-$300/year).